Professional Installer Frequently Asked Questions

 APsystems uses the industry standard Multi-Contact (Stäubli) MC4 connectors for all DC inputs.

-Can I install the YC600 and QS1 on the same circuit?
+Can I install different type of APsystems microinverters on the same circuit?

 Do you sell a single input inverter, as my installation only has 13 solar panels and I don’t need a dual or a quad?

-How many solar modules can I connect to a microinverter?
+How many solar modules can I connect to each type of microinverter?

-Can I connect different sizes, cells, or types of solar modules using various orientations on the same microinverter?
+Can I connect different sizes, cells, or type of solar modules using various orientations on the same microinverter?

 Yes, APsystems provides module compatibility via our online design guide which can be found by visiting our library.